khrissianjoi/CA208/CASE4/CryptographyAndSecurityProtocols/defintions.md

   - Modifying the information in an unauthorised manner
   - Denying access to information for legitimate users (denial of service)

+### Cryptographic Attacks

+#### Ciphertext Only Attack
+Attacker has access to a set of ciphertext, but does not have access to the corresponding plaintext.
+Corressponding plaintext can be determined from a given set of ciphertext

+#### Known Plaintext Attack
+Attacker knows the plaintext for some parts of the ciphertext.
+The task is to decrypt the rest of the ciphertext using the information.

+#### Chosen Plaintext Attack
+Chooses the plaintext to be encrypted, has the ciphertext-plaintext pair of their choice.
+This simplifies the task of determining the encryption key.

+#### Chosen Ciphertext Attack
+Chooses the ciphertxt and can obtain its decryption.

+#### Dictionary Attack
+Attacker builds a table of ciphertext and corresponding plaintext that they have learnt over a period of time.
+They will refer to the dictionary/table to find the corressponding plaintext.

+#### Brute Force Attack
+Attacker tries to determine the key by attempting all possible keys.

+#### Man in the Middle Attack
+Attacker inserts themself in between the communication between two participants (A and B).
+The attacker masquerades as A to B, and as B to A, intercepting their communications and being able to decrypt them.

+#### Replay Attack
+In this type of attack, the attacker captures every piece of traffic between A and B during normal operation.
+Later, the attacker re-sends the first piece of traffic and waits for B’s response before sending the next piece, and so on.
+If B does not implement some protection against replay attacks, the attacker may be able to achieve a valid session with B while masquerading as A.
+- Basically assuming that B will make a hiccup (no protection) as the attacker pretends to be A during their interaction.

+#### Side Channel Attack
+Exploit any weakness in the physical implementation of the cryptosystem.

+#### Attacks in Reality
+Attacks on the system administrators or users, where attackers gain access through subterfuge, susceptibility to greed, or through physical violence or threat of violence.

 ### Main Security Objectives

 #### Confidentiality